-“Roe was egregiously wrong.”
+“Roe was egregiously wrong”

-The Supreme Court reaffirmed what many expected but wished would never happen: a strike down of the Roe v Wade decision.
+Leaked documents from the Supreme Court reaffirmed what many expected but wished would never happen: a strike down of the Roe v Wade decision.

 Roe was egregiously wrong from the start.
 Its reasoning was exceptionally weak, and the decision has had damaging consequences.
 And far from bringing about a national settlement of the abortion issue, Roe and Casey have enflamed debate and deepened division. — Justice Samuel Alito